Special Studies Courses

 SOC WEL 97/197: Field Studies in Social Welfare

 Students may earn 1-3 units of credit for supervised experience relevant to specific aspects of social welfare in off-campus organizations.
 Regular individual meetings with faculty sponsor and written reports are usually required in order to receive unit credit for 97/197 Field Studies courses.

 Independent Field Studies

 SOC WEL 97/197 Section 1 is designated specifically for students who have already arranged a community-based service learning opportunity, and would like to receive credit for their involvement.
-Section 1 requires that students complete Page 1 of the SOC WEL 97/197 Proposal Form and get a signature from the sponsoring faculty member by the Friday of the FIRST week of instruction.
+Section 1 requires that students complete Page 1 of the Timesheet and get a signature from the sponsoring faculty member by the Friday of the FIRST week of instruction.
 Completed timesheets for community service hours are due by the Friday of the LAST week of instruction.

 Group Field Studies